Summer Tours in Iceland

 If you want to chase the northern lights and see Iceland’s landscapes sprinkled with snow, then we suggest you visit Iceland in winter.
 You could also enjoy wintry activities like ice caving and soaking up the festive atmosphere at Christmas and New Year.

 Iceland is the sort of place travellers love to return to.
 So after your first trip, you could always come back to experience the Land of Fire and Ice at a different time of year!
+Or perhaps even combine Iceland and Greenland for one truly unforgettable summer getaway.

 In summer in Iceland, the average temperature is 11°C (52°F).
 However, on really warm days the temperature can reach 20°C (68°F).
 The highest recorded temperature in August in Iceland was 28°C (82°F), in 2017.